MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 and this remains perfectly standard C.

 To make things even more interesting, there are compilers and targets out there that have a hard choice to make.
-What if their natural register size is 10-bits or 12-bits?
-Clearly they can't fulfill _both_ the requirement to be at least 16-bits AND the requirement to match the natural register size.
-In these situations, they often choose the natural register size, leaving us with something like this:
+What if their natural register current_capacity is 10-bits or 12-bits?
+Clearly they can't fulfill _both_ the requirement to be at least 16-bits AND the requirement to match the natural register current_capacity.
+In these situations, they often choose the natural register current_capacity, leaving us with something like this:

 ```C